What is Composability: Increase Agility and Accelerate Application Development

 For web application development, the preferred method of implementing composability is through the use of Web Components and micro services.

-Using an open source tool like Stencil, you can build custom Web Components that encapsulate advanced functionality into a single line of HTML code—addressing the requirements for modularity.
+Using an open source tool like Stencil, you can build custom Web Components that encapsulate advanced functionality into a single line of HTML code—addressing the requirements for modular composability.
 In addition, individual Web Components can be updated independently, without impacting the rest of the application—thus satisfying the need for autonomy.

 The backend services layer is typically delivered using a micro services architecture, where a single application programming interface (API) is built and maintained for a specific purpose.
 Coupling a frontend Web Component with a dedicated micro service backend creates a single Packaged Business Capability that can be deployed across applications, or quickly reassembled to create new digital experiences.